Alan B. Thomas, Jr. - Commissioner, Federal Acquisition Service

-Thomas Sharpe was appointed Commissioner for the U.S. General Services Administration’s Federal Acquisition Service, effective February 10, 2013.
+Alan B. Thomas Jr. was sworn in as Commissioner for the U.S. General Services Administration’s Federal Acquisition Service on June 26, 2017.

 In this position, he oversees the delivery of more than $50 billion of products, services and solutions that save taxpayer dollars and enable federal agencies to accomplish their missions as efficiently as possible.

 Thomas comes to GSA with more than 20 years of experience in both industry and government.
 He most recently served as a vice president with Artlin Consulting where he worked to build the processes and infrastructure to compete for, win, and deliver large federal programs through GSA’s One Acquisition Solution for Integrated Services (OASIS) contract vehicle.

 Prior to Artlin, he was the chief operating officer at Berico Technologies.
 During Thomas’ time with the company, it grew its contract backlog to more than $120 million and captured two of the largest contracts in the company’s history, a $71 million cloud services contract and a $34 million application development contract.

 Thomas has also served in a number of roles within the federal government.
 His public service includes work as a program analyst in the Office of the Undersecretary of Defense where he managed a portfolio of research and development programs with an annual budget that exceeded $10 million, service on the Department of Defense's Task Force to Improve Business and Stability Operations in Iraq and as a presidential management fellow serving on both the Army staff and in the Office of the Secretary of Defense where he earned the Secretary of Defense Award for Excellence and the Vice President’s Hammer Award for innovation in public service.